TiWinDeTea/PapraGame/README.md

 ##Thanks

-We would like to thanks the [SFML](http://www.sfml-dev.org/) dev team for their work, they're awesome, [Gimp](https://www.gimp.org/) for graphics.
+We would like to thanks the [SFML](http://www.sfml-dev.org/) dev team for their work, they're awesome ; And [Gimp](https://www.gimp.org/) for graphics.